KevinKTang/AIPAssignment3/README.md

 15. Self-closing tags use a single space.
 For example:
     - \<Component />
 16. Keep code as simple as possible.
 For example, use the conditional (ternary) operator instead of an if statement if the whole statement can be expressed on one line, and do not compare x == true.
-17. Each component in React should have its own css file in the styles folder for its own HTML classes.
+17. Each component in React should have its own css file if needed in the styles folder for its own HTML classes.
 18. A single blank line should be used to separate code segments.

 ## Authors